 How can facility management be improved?

 Technology is the number one way facility management can be improved—at least in our book!
 In the past, many tasks and facility management responsibilities had to be performed manually, which makes things difficult for a number of reasons: it’s slow, tedious, and opens the door for mistakes.
-Now, so many of these tasks can be automated and managed across digital devices, freeing up valuable time that FMs can use for big-picture planning.
+Now, so many of these tasks can be automated and managed across digital devices, freeing up valuable time that facilities managers can use for big-picture planning.

 How can facility management be changed through technology?